Why is colostrum so important?

 Feed a minimum of 10% of the birth weight of the young animal as liquid maternal colostrum in the first 12 hours of life.

-Ideally, maternal colostrum should be fed in a minimum of 2 or up to 4 feeds and it should be high-quality – ie IgG levels of 15% or more, high fat and high protein.
+Ideally, maternal colostrum should be fed in a minimum of 2 or up to 4 feeds and it should be high-quality – ie measuring 22% milk solids (MS) in a Brixmeter test which equates to approximately 50g IgG/L. Quality colostrum is also high fat and high protein.